 605 W. 48th Street

-From high above Hell’s Kitchen overlooking the Hudson River on the rooftop of Stage 48, enjoy cocktails, dancing and modern Mexican cuisine from Executive Chef Gonzalo Colin who spent a year traveling to 30 cities in Mexico to bring the best flavors and dishes back to NYC.
+From high above Hell’s Kitchen overlooking the Hudson River on the rooftop of Stage 48, enjoy cocktails, dancing and modern Mexican cuisine at Cantina Rooftop.
+Executive Chef Saul Montiel‘s menu reflects both the old and new worlds of Mexican cuisine, where he took classic recipes and made them fun and delicious for NYC diners and partiers alike.
 The indoor/outdoor terrace with a retractable glass roof will keep you warm on chilly nights.

 This bar debuted on the 21st floor of the new Hotel 50 Bowery in Chinatown, showcasing views of the Empire State Building to the Freedom Tower, with one large deck facing south, the other north.
 Cocktails and small bites are served from an inside lounge bridging the decks.
 Drinks showcase exotic produce, like dragon fruit, papaya and lychee, along with beer, wine, sake, soju and non-alcohol “mocktails”.
 The Crown is run by Three Kings Restaurant Group, which also is behind rooftop bar The Heights.

 168 Delancey Street